 There is always that one time when a crisis emerges.
 Someone messes up down the line that comes back to be a major pain to those ultimately responsible.
 Sometimes, we are the ones who mess up.
-This has been a serious problem for businesses, campaigns and brands alike.
+This has been a serious problem for businesses, campaigns, and brands alike.
 There are a few steps that we can take and a few lessons we can learn from those who did it right and from those who didn’t.

 Melania Trump delivered a speech at the Republican National Convention.
 It was about 15 minutes long.
-In it she laid out what she felt of a Donald Trump presidency and leadership, what she would do if honoured to be first lady and what she believes the world needs now; and it wasn’t ‘love sweet love,’ but leadership, integrity, etc. The basic tenets you’d expect from a spousal endorsement.
+In it she laid out what she felt about a Donald Trump presidency and leadership, what she would do if honoured to be first lady, and what she believes the world needs now; and it wasn’t ‘love sweet love,’ but leadership, integrity, etc. The basic tenets you’d expect from a spousal endorsement.

 What can we learn from situations like these?

 I’ll say right off the bat, that it’s not always possible to write your content yourself, but if you have a team of writers at least fact-check it yourself.
 The buck stops at you.
 It will put egg on your face when the unthinkable happens and your name is besmirched by allegations.
 And not all of us have the privilege of news media that will highlight it today and forget it tomorrow.
 Sometimes it sticks and ruins career paths and reputations for life.
 If you get up there and say it, post it, print it, or present it, you are endorsing the methods used to get it there in the first place.
 Even if you are claiming plausible deniability, your credibility will be called into question.

 About 12 minutes of this speech have gone completely unnoticed.
 Some have not focused on the fact that she is a mother, wife, and successful businesswoman; at least those who tune into liberal-leaning news media regularly.